kaytrxg/BVCC_Soft.Engi/docs/weekly-exercises/week9/broken-demo-challenge/WORKSHEET.md

 ### Step 3: Console Investigation (3 minutes)
-Open Chrome DevTools (F12) and check the Console tab.
-- What error messages do you see?
-- What line numbers are mentioned?
-- What does the error message tell you?

 **Console findings:**
-Find and document all 5 bugs in the BrokenDemo component at `/broken-demo` (Visual, Runtime, Logic, Edge Case, and UI/UX)
+Find and document all 5 bugs in the BrokenDemo component at `pages/broken-demo` (Visual, Runtime, Logic, Edge Case, and UI/UX)
 _____________________
 | Bug # | Line # | Type | What's Wrong | Your Proposed Fix |
 |-------|--------|------|--------------|-------------------|